Skip to main content

 )

-Use stable lowercase names such as app_opened, checkout_started, or order_viewed.
-Keep event properties JSON-compatible and avoid sending sensitive data that your team does not want stored in marketing systems.
+Use stable event names and avoid sending sensitive data unless your team intentionally wants that data stored in Sendrealm.

 Notification Channels